COSCO SPEC 3 APPs

 Define scope and priority

-We defined the scope of the first release based on the business goal and the tech capacity, then, prioritized and negotiated features for launch and beyond with the client.
+We defined the first release scope based on business goals and technical capacity, then prioritized and negotiated features for launch and future phases with the client.

 -